dsnchz/solid-create-script/README.md

       <Match when={script.error}>Failed to load</Match>
       <Match when={script()}>Script is ready!</Match>
     </Switch>
-  )
-}
+  );
+};
 ```

-> ⚠️ The `<script>` that is downloaded with `createScript` will be appended to `<head>`.
-This API currently does not support specifying a mount target for the `<script>` tag.

-## Notes
+## 📝 Notes

-- Scripts are automatically cached to prevent duplication.
+- Scripts are cached by `src` unless `innerHTML` or `textContent` is used
-- The script is not removed on cleanup/unmount.
+- Scripts are not automatically removed on cleanup/unmount
-- `createScript` uses `createResource` internally to manage async state.
+- Designed to be simple and safe to use inside SolidJS components

-## Feedback
+## 💬 Feedback & Contributions

-Feel free to post issues or suggestions to help improve this library.
+Feel free to open [issues](https://github.com/dsnchz/solid-create-script/issues) or submit pull requests.
+PRs are welcome!